 In some situations, a fund does not hold all of the securities that make up the index, and this can cause tracking error to be higher.
 For example, a global bond index could be made of 2,000 bonds, but not all of these are traded.
 An ETF might hold 200 or so of these, and is not therefore an exact replication.
 The ETF would replicate the same exposure but not the exact composition of the index.
 There are a number of reasons why an ETF may not hold all securities:

 - Difficulties in creating and redeeming the shares

 - Liquidity – some stocks are not liquid enough to be bought by a fund without impacting the stock price.

 Why not invest in the original stock?

 To remove tracking error completely an individual could try to replicate the index themselves by investing in the original stock.
-However, to replicate an index such as the FTSE100 in the same way as the ETF an individual would need around £100,000.
+However, to replicate an index such as the FTSE100 in the same way as the ETF, an individual would need around £100,000.
 With an ETF you could have a slice of the FTSE100 for £150.
-Not only this, but if you buy the stocks themselves you are then subject to stamp duty and this could impact your real returns.
+Additionally, if you were to buy the original stocks you would then be subject to stamp duty, which could impact your real returns.